 A member of the Government Department’s faculty since 2000, I teach and conduct research on international relations, with an emphasis on international security and foreign policy.
-Before coming here, I taught at Princeton and Georgetown.
+Before coming to Hanover, I taught at Princeton and Georgetown.

 I am the author or editor of nine books and some 60 articles and chapters on topics ranging from the Cold War to contemporary U.S. grand strategy.
 I teach courses in international politics, Russian foreign policy, leadership and grand strategy, violence & security and decision-making.
 My curriculum vitae has all the details.

 Beyond Dartmouth, I’ve held fellowships at the Institute of Strategic Studies at Yale, the Center for International Security and Cooperation at Stanford, and the Hoover Institution.
 For six years I served as associate editor and then editor-in-chief of the journal Security Studies.

 A lot of my work is relevant to policy.
 I participate in a working group sponsored by the National Intelligence Council that is studying strategic responses to U.S. unipolarity.
 Our work has figured in several NIC reports, including most recently Global Trends 2030.
 I have served as a consultant to the Strategic Assessment Group and the National Bureau of Asian Research.
 I routinely lecture and conduct seminars with policy-makers, including, in recent years, the National Defense University, Naval War College, Army War College, George C. Marshall Center for Security Studies, and defense and foreign policy institutes in Germany, Canada, Portugal, Norway, Russia, and the United Kingdom.